-We are community of educators, teachers, lecturers, professors, engineers and scientists who meet online on the first Monday of every month to talk about Computer Science Education.
+We are community of educators, teachers, lecturers, professors, researchers, engineers and scientists who meet online on the first Monday of every month to discuss papers on Computer Science Education.

 As a journal club, we discuss how published research can be used to improve the teaching and learning of Computer Science, particularly in higher education.
-While the literature is vast and daunting, participating in our journal club will help people to:
+While the literature is vast and daunting, participating in our journal club helps our community to:

-- engage in free, friendly and frequent continuous professional development (CPD) every month.
+- engage in free, friendly, frequent and fun continuous professional development (CPD) every month.
 It will further your career too.

 - network with and learn from discussion with like-minded people and experts in their field

 - read the friendly manual (RTFM), one paper at a time